ComposableFi/composable/docs/docs/technology/architecture.md

 ## [The CVM](cvm.md)
 In the blockchain industry, virtual machines play a key role in executing smart contracts, processing transactions, and ensuring the overall integrity of the chain.
 Existing virtual machines are designed for specific blockchains, such as the Ethereum Virtual Machine (EVM) being designed for the Ethereum chain.

-The Composable Virtual Machine (CVM) plays a different role in that it was constructed as a solution to carry out the critical role of a standard VM, but optimized for cross-chain operations.
+The Composable Virtual Machine (CVM) plays a different role in that it was constructed as a solution to carry out cross-chain operations.
 The CVM is an orchestration language and execution runtime for cross-chain program execution and intent settlement over IBC.
 With the CVM, developers are no longer restricted to one blockchain ecosystem and instead are able to execute cross-chain operations in one user-signed transaction.

 ## [The IBC Protocol](ibc.md)